Education Honours - Frequently Asked Questions

 - What are the gradings for honours?

-There is currently no ethics application handbook, however it might be a possibility and certainly explicit details of the process will be provided to you in Education Honours Preliminary (EDUF4020).
-The University also does provide guidance on the ethics process and how to submit an application via IRMA.
-The best place to start would be your supervisor for guidance and you can also check out the University's Human Ethics website.
+Explicit details of the process will be provided to you in the Education Honours Preliminary (EDUF4020).
+The University also provides guidance on the ethics process and how to submit an application via IRMA.
+The best place to start for guidance would be your supervisor and you can also check out the University's Human Ethics website.